 GETTING STARTED HOMESCHOOLING CAN BE CHALLENGING

-This is why 24 other homeschool mom bloggers and I came together to create the Homeschooling 101 Series last summer.
+This is why 24 other homeschool mom bloggers and I came together to create the Homeschooling 101 Series.
 Because we know how very overwhelming it can be.
-We dove deep into our years of homeschooling experience to share with you our best tips and strategies for getting started and to overcome any hurdles you may face throughout.
+We dove deep into our years of homeschooling experience to share with you our best tips and strategies for getting started and how to overcome any hurdles you may face throughout.

 Alright so without further ado, cue the series…